-A prospective international student should contact the graduate department to which they wish to apply and ask for the graduate application information packet.
-We recommend that prospective students obtain application information well enough in advance so that the completed application can be submitted nine months before the program’s start date.
-One official copy of all records of any previous schooling (mark sheets, transcripts, diplomas, certificates, etc.) must be submitted as official documents directly from each institution.
+A prospective international student should contact the graduate department to which they wish to apply.
+We recommend that prospective students obtain application information well enough in advance so that the completed application can be submitted well before the program’s start date.
+One official copy of all records of any previous postsecondary schooling (mark sheets, transcripts, diplomas, certificates, etc.) must be submitted as official documents directly from each institution.
 These records must show courses taken and grades earned, and must be translated into English if the original records are in another language.
-If a document is translated, it should be certified as accurate and correct by an appropriate public or school official, or sponsoring agency or government.
+Translations must be done by the issuing institution, a certified translator in the country of study, or by an American Translator’s Association certified translator in the US.
 The original record should be also included.
 The chief academic officer of the university has authority to grant waivers of usual entrance requirements upon recommendation of the Dean of the Graduate School.

 A student who currently attends another institution in the U.S. will need to notify the U.S. government of their school transfer.
 An international student advisor can provide the information about the procedures to transfer a student’s visa sponsorship from one institution to another.

 All international applicants and applicants for graduate programs whose first language is not English must be able to demonstrate their English language proficiency.
 Those applicants who do not demonstrate English language proficiency must fulfill the requirements stated below as part of the admissions procedure.
 Graduate students may be admitted on regular status or on provisional status.

 All international applicants and applicants whose first language is not English must be able to be proficient in English as a condition for regular admission to Michigan State University.
 Such applicants will be required to demonstrate their proficiency by meeting certain minimum standards on any one of the following tests: